jasonyux/LocalRQA/docs/usecases/databricks.rst

 Generator Training
 ------------------

+TODO: an example for each training script, as promised in the training section.

 By using the finetuned retriever from the previous step, train the generation model ``berkeley-nest/Starling-LM-7B-alpha`` further with fixed retriever.
 ::